Skip to content

 ParselyTracker.trackPlay

 The url value is not the URL of a video, but the post which contains the video.
-If the video is not embedded in a post, then this should contain a well-formatted URL on the customer’s domain (e.g. http:///app-videos).
+If the video is not embedded in a post, then this should contain a well-formatted URL on the customer’s domain (e.g. http://example.com/app-videos).
 This URL doesn’t need to return a 200 status when crawled, but must but well-formatted so Parse.ly systems recognize it as belonging to the customer.

 ParameterTypeRequiredDescription

-videoMetadataMap<String, Object>yesMetadata about the video being tracked.
+videoMetadataMap<String, Object>yesMetadata about the tracked video.

 extraDataMap<String, Object>noA Map of additional information to send with the event.